sebastien-zhou/documentation-ia-product/documentation/igrc-platform/add-ons/add-on-creation.md

 A facet, otherwise called an add-on, for data collection should take advantage of the silos concept to be able to iterate over any number of data files.
 This way, adding a new data file into the project, being a new file system, a new server or a new domain, will be as easy as dropping the new file in an input folder.

-To achieve this, you have to create a silo for your application, and check the option 'Iterate on files within a folder' (please refere to the corresponding documentation for more information).
+To achieve this, you have to create a silo for your application, and check the option 'Iterate on files within a folder' (please refer to the corresponding documentation for more information).

 The name of the file will have to carry the information you need (for instance the server name).
 You can also use the filter, with naming conventions, if you have more than one file to include in the collection.
-See the article on [Silo concept](igrc-platform/silos/silos.md).
+See the article on [Silo concept](../silos/silos.md).

 ![Silo](../add-ons/images/silo.png "Silo")